alexander-azizi-martin/AI/README.md

 # Pagerank

-An AI to rank web pages by importance based on Google's pagerank algorithm.
+An AI that ranks web pages by importance based on Google's pagerank algorithm.
 The AI uses two methods to calculate the rank of a page: random surfer model, iterative algorithm.
 The random surger model considers the behavior of a hypothetical surfer on the internet who clicks on links at random while the iterative algorithm implements a recursive mathematical expression to determine the page's rank.